php-dev-br/laravel-doc-pt-br/upgrade.md

 ### Password Reminders Updates

 Password reminders have been overhauled for greater flexibility.
-You may examine the new stub controller by running the `php artisan auth:reminders-controller` Artisan command.
-You may also browse the [updated documentation](/docs/4.2/security#password-reminders-and-reset) and update your application accordingly.
+You may examine the new stub controller by running the `php artisan auth:reminders-controller` Artisan command (only run it after completing the changes below).
+You may also browse the [updated documentation](security.md#password-reminders-and-reset) and update your application accordingly.

 Update your `app/lang/en/reminders.php` language file to match [this updated file](https://github.com/laravel/laravel/blob/master/app/lang/en/reminders.php).